tiagoduarte97/Recommender-systems-for-recommending-biomedical-entities-to-diseases/README.md

 Please download the executable from the link above and ensure that all files are in the same folder before running.

-To run the program, simply execute the file named XXX in the command line.
+To run the program, simply execute the file named AncestryTracker.sh in the command line.